cue-labs/cue-by-example/004_mythic_beasts_dns/README.md

 |:--------------------------------------- |
 | The API calls used by this guide **completely replace ALL existing records stored in a Mythic Beasts DNS zone**.<br>It is **not possible** to bring such a DNS zone *incrementally* under the control of the system outlined in this guide.<br><br>To use this guide safely, either use a test DNS zone with unimportant contents, or export the contents of a non-test zone and convert them *exhaustively and carefully* into the structured data format demonstrated in this guide.

-Having read the warning, above, invoke the CUE script as follows.
+Having read the warning, above, invoke the CUE workflow command as follows.

 *This will **replace** all DNS records across all the zones you've configured*: